-The film, produced by Planet Filmplays and distributed by United Artists, (a match made in heaven) opens at the bedside of a rich widow, played by Martha Vickers, terminally ill with a heart condition.
-Her secretary and doctor, Robert Hutton, thinks it best not to tell her, feeling a positive outlook would be best for her.
+The black and white film opens at the bedside of a rich widow, played by Martha Vickers, terminally ill with a heart condition.
+Her secretary and doctor think it best not to tell her, feeling a positive outlook would be best for her.
 The doctor also suggests a move to a more remote part of Los Angeles for peace and quiet.
 The views from her window are spectacular if the smog ever clears.
-Hutton gives a rather comatose performance.
+Robert Hutton gives a rather comatose performance as the doctor.

 No comments: